MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md

 ## Using SQL Server Management Studio (SSMS)

-### To configure the max degree of parallelism option
+### To configure the max degree of parallelism option with SSMS

 1. In **Object Explorer**, right-click a server and select **Properties**.